Information on how to access material in the IET Archives and what to expect when you visit.

-The Archives are open to members of the IET, academic researchers and any member of the public with a genuine research topic.
+The IET Archives are open to members of the IET, academic researchers and any member of the public with a genuine research topic.
 The majority of our collections are stored off-site with the core collections and rare books libraries remaining at the IET Archives Centre.
 We require at least one week's notice to retrieve items in preparation for your visit.

 On your visit you will be shown to our supervised researcher desk and asked to sign our visitor book and read our rules which are summarised below.